Renoir, Auguste

 Renoir came from a working class family.
 His father was a tailor and his mother a dressmaker.
 He himself started at the age of thirteen to work as a decorative painter and continued to do so in the 1860s.
 In 1864 Renoir was first accepted at the Paris Salon, this increased his expectations to make a living as a painter (R31,p19).
 Outside the Salon there were not many exhibition possibilities.
 In the 1860’s his main source of income were commissions for portraits (R30).
 Still Renoir often was short of money and was hardly able to buy food or painting materials.

 In 1872 the art-dealer Durand-Ruel started to buy some pictures of Renoir and 1873 onwards some art-collectors started to buy his work and give him commissions.
 The ‘impressionist’ expositions he joined weren’t a financial succes, neither were the auctions in Hôtel Drouot (1875 + 1877).
-In March 1881 in a letter to Durand-Ruel Renoir sighs ‘There are in Paris scarcely fifteen art-lovers capable of liking a painting without Salon approval.
+In March 1881 in a letter to Durand-Ruel Renoir sighed ‘There are in Paris scarcely fifteen art-lovers capable of liking a painting without Salon approval.
 There are 80.000 who will not buy an inch of canvas if it is not in the Salon… My submitting to the Salon (since 1878 again) is entirely a business matter.’
 (R2,p308)

 Auguste Renoir always was active within the impressionist circles:

-Renoir regularly met other impressionists in Café Guerbois, Restaurant Fournaise, Café Nouvelles-Athènes, Café Riche, the soirees at the Charpentiers and Morisot’s house (see meeting together in Paris).
+Renoir regularly met other impressionists in Café Guerbois, Restaurant Fournaise, Café Nouvelles-Athènes, Café Riche, the soirees at the Charpentiers and Morisot’s house (see meeting places).
 Renoir regularly spent time and painted together with other impressionists: at Gleyre, in Fontainebleau, at Grénouillère, Argenteuil with Monet, Sisley, Cordey, Cézanne, Caillebotte, Morisot, Zandomeneghi and related painters like Bazille, Jules le Coeur en Lestringuez.
 He continues to do so after his distancing from Impressionism in 1883.
 In this sense Renoir always was part of the impressionist art-movement.

 Auguste Renoir, a short private biography: